Colm1711/snake_game/README.md

 ### Known Bugs

 -   Score is not updating correctly, need to set at -1 to have displayed as 0.
     1. When script.js is called and snakeGame function runs it increments score by one.
 Currently score var is set to 0 which leads score to 1.
-Temporary solution was to set score to 0.

 -   On desktop screens there is a white space appearing at end of page.(RESOLVED)
     1. Due to CSS default settings HTML and body were not filling browser page as screen width increased.
 This has now been resolved by setting HTML and Body height to 100%.